FMGE: Application Form, Eligibility, Exam Pattern, Syllabus & Result

 Marking Scheme One mark is given for every correct answer.
 There is no negative marking.

-There are no restrictions on the number of attempts to be availed by a candidate.
+There are no restrictions on the number of attempts available to be availed by a candidate.

 FMGE Subject-wise Marks Distribution and Syllabus